-Some Wi-Fi extenders are simple to setup – all you have to do is plug them into an outlet and connect them to the existing network.
+Some Wi-Fi boosters are simple to set up – you simply plug them in to an outlet and connect them to the existing network.
 That said, this isn’t always the case.
 Some boosters come with software to help you get everything set up correctly, but even that can be complicated for some.
 While ease of setup is an important consideration for some, the best performing Wi-Fi extenders tend to be more complicated, which means you may have to suffer through a trickier setup for better performance.

 In addition to the tests performed in New York by Tom’s Guide, the mesh routers in our review were thoroughly tested in Purch Labs – a lab devoted to testing products for review.

 Our experts performed months of testing to find the best performing routers, including mesh routers.
 Many of the tests resemble those run by Tom’s Guide to measure range and throughput, but we also looked at signal-to-noise ratio, Wi-Fi heat mapping, signal penetration (reliability through objects like metal, soundboard and ceilings), and 3D test (signal above and below the router).
 Using the data collected from these tests, we were able to clearly delineate the best from the simply average.

 Different Types of Wi-Fi Boosters: Extenders vs. Repeaters vs. Mesh Routers

 There are three types of Wi-Fi boosters: range extenders, Wi-Fi repeaters and mesh routers.
 All of these technologies boost your Wi-Fi to fill in dead zones and extend your range.
 However, it’s worth noting that the difference between range extenders and repeaters is so diluted that even manufacturers use the terms interchangeably.
 We make a delineation below to explain the different technologies, but you will find manufacturers interchanging all of these terms liberally.